Doug Duncan Sensei’s AGM address during Clear Sky’s 10th Anniversary Celebrations, August 2015:

 Awakening Principle

 Going forward, the teaching will change.
 When Buddhism went from India to the Himalayan kingdoms it encountered Bon, shamanism.
 Bon was the ‘cultural standard’ of the time.
 In India, philosophers (in the guise of monks) were supported by their communities.
 Also in Tibet, et al, monks were supported in their quest for liberation by the communities.
 Both civilizations were agrarian.
 People had the time to meditate or do mantras and visualize while doing their jobs.
 In our modern world work it’s not like this.
 Most work requires focusing on often complicated and involved processes that take our full attention.
 There is no space for traditional meditation methods.
-Further, wisdom – liberation – is not an established value in our society and therefore the pursuit of it is not supported.
+Further, wisdom – liberation – is not an established value in our society, and therefore the pursuit of it is not supported.
 We propose that the cultural standard of our time is business.
-In many people’s minds, business is associated with wealth accumulation and egoism and greediness.
+In many people’s minds, business is associated with wealth accumulation egoism, and greediness.
 “Me first”.
 But, more and more, business is recognizing things are changing.
 Firstly, that good interpersonal skill makes for better business.
-Second, that a good environmental position is good for business.
-Third that social responsibility is good for business and now, slowly, that spiritual awareness, demonstrated by mindfulness programs is good for business.
+Second, a good environmental position is good for business.
+Third social responsibility is good for business and now, slowly, that spiritual awareness, demonstrated by mindfulness programs is good for business.
 This is the thin edge of the wedge for the awakening principle taking over the business world.

 Leading humanity forward in the coming age